deep-entertainment/safehouse/design/gdd.md

 #### PUZZLE 3.1: Fixing the lamp

+#hints "I need to replace the light bulb.
+I need some light in here.", "I'm too small to reach the lamp.", "Now where's a lightbulb that fits into the socket?", "The lightbulb should fit."

 Go into the [kitchen](locations/kitchen.md), get the [stepladder](items/stepladder.md) from the [kitchen_left_cupboard](items/kitchen_left_cupboard.md).
 Use the [stepladder](items/stepladder.md) with the [bedroom_lamp](items/bedroom_lamp.md). [marjorie](characters/marjorie.md) walks up the [stepladder](items/stepladder.md) and unscrews the [broken_bulb](items/broken_bulb.md).

 Look at the lamps in the house.
 Only the bulb from the [hall_lamp](items/hall_lamp.md) matches.
 But it's too hot to touch.
 Find a [cloth](items/cloth.md) in the [kitchen](locations/kitchen.md) and use it to unscrew the [bulb](items/bulb.md).